Avidev1234/react-learn/src/source.md

 Consuming context Data: To access the context data , we use the useContext hook.
 As a parameter , we pass the entire context to useContext to access all values provied by provider.

 In the context Api , the data provided by a context can only be accessed by the components that are its chikdreb within the component tree.
 This means that any component that needs access to the context data must be a descendant of the provider component that context value.

+Rules for creating coustom hooks:-

+1. Prefix with use : create hooks must start with the word use.
+This convention ensures that hooks are easily identifiable amd adhere to the hook rules

+2. Use-Build-in Hooks: Custom hooks should utilizing React's build-in hooks to leverage React's state and lifecycle features.

+3. Avoid side effects Outside Hooks:Side Effects should be managed within hooks using useEffect or other appropriate hooks.

+4. Keep Hooks pure : Hooks should be free from side effects and return value or function that the component can use.